Flqmmable/SSH-Honeypot/README.md

 ## Conclusion

-This text is just for documenting this cyber project of mine, but if someone is reading this, I hope you found it somewhat interesting :)
+This repo is just for documenting this cyber project of mine, but if someone is reading this, I hope you found it somewhat interesting :)

 Since this is a honeypot, if I do get some attempts from potential attackers, I will be uploading screenshots of the Splunk visualisation for documentation purposes!